How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #5 Lime

-Successful onboarding gamification extends beyond the initial sign-up screen.
-Shared mobility app Lime provides a perfect example by celebrating the "First Ride" milestone.
-This marks the transition from a "new user" to an "active rider."
-By providing personalized feedback and visualizing progress immediately after the first transaction, Lime builds trust and motivates riders to book their next journey, effectively turning a single utility into a recurring habit.
+Successful onboarding gamification extends well beyond the initial sign-up screen.
+The shared mobility app Lime provides a perfect illustration by celebrating the "First Ride" milestone.
+This marks the crucial transition from a "new user" to an "active rider."
+By providing personalized feedback and visualizing progress immediately after the first transaction, Lime builds trust and motivates riders to book their next journey, effectively transforming a single utility into a recurring habit.
+This approach aligns with projections that gamification increases engagement by 100-150% compared to traditional methods [1, 2].

 Lime marks a user's first ride with a personalized milestone, providing positive feedback that builds trust and encourages future use of the service.